April travel insurance USA review: detailed analysis of coverage, limits and pricing

 How to contact April travel insurance: phone, email and support details

 Access is fragmented.
-Several numbers depending on region.
-Email depends on the request.
+Several numbers depending on the region.
+Email depends on the nature of the request.

 FAQ